RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab06.md

 In this lab we will take our first steps in starting our DevSecOps pipeline.
-In doing so, we will not only end up with a working pipeline that performs a basic action on our project, but we will also discover a few ways to experiment and work with and learn about Tekton
+In doing so, we will not only end up with a working pipeline that performs a basic action on our project, but we will also discover a few ways to experiment with, work with, and learn about Tekton

 # First Steps - Create a Resource for the Project